Dreaming of sun-soaked beaches, that next metropolitan city break or immersing yourself in authentic cultures from around the globe?

 Tips to avoid diarrhoea when travelling

-If you can you should let the infection run its natural course and keep yourself hydrated with oral hydration sachets and only consider taking diarrhoea prevention products if you need to travel.
+If you can, let the infection run its natural course and keep yourself hydrated with oral hydration sachets and only consider taking diarrhoea prevention products if you need to travel.

-Always consult a pharmacist or healthcare professional if you have TD longer than a few days or if your symptoms get worse.
-Medical advice can be found here
+Don’t forget – a medical professional or pharmacist should always be your first port of call, and particularly if you have TD longer than a few days, or if your symptoms get worse.
+Medical advice can be found here.